 In all my years creating "Community" for AOL, I believe we reached the pinnacle of its inherent value and purpose during the hours and days, weeks and months following 9/11.

-Almost immediately I starting copying message board postings that spoke to me, moved me, angered me, made me cry.
+Even while communicating with victims and family members, taking messages for loved ones, I starting copying postings from AOL message boards that spoke to me, moved me, angered me, made me cry.

 Pasting them into emails I sent to AOL's then Editorial Director, Jesse Kornbluth, (now Head Butler).
 "We have something here," I told him.